 Discovery: Cocaine Eggs, Chapter 16

 “Is that a lighthouse, Marol?”
 Rory asked.
 “Oh, that’s Loggerhead Key Lighthouse.
 We’re close to our photo shoot.
 We’ve traveled farther than I thought.”
 “A loggerhead is the sea turtle, right?”
 “Yes, and they come onto the beaches to reproduce.
-The whole area is off-limits to hunters, but historically turtles were a natural food source for the European sailors.
+The whole area is off-limits to hunters, but historically turtles were a natural food source for European sailors.
 The unsuspecting turtles would swim up on the beach at night to lay their eggs, only to find themselves rudely inverted and carted off by three or four men.
 Each one weighed two hundred to five hundred pounds.
-Hunting turtles became a social event, referred to as “turning turtle.”
+Hunting turtles became a social event called “turning turtle.”
 “That lighthouse island doesn’t look big enough to make camp for your shoots,” he decided.
 The island was simply a sand spit with a tower on top.

 “Oh no, we camp on Garden Key, three miles away.
 If you look straight east, you can see a structure.
 That’s where we camp.”
 “That looks like a castle, a fortress.”
 Rory pointed to a brown structure on an island far to their right.

 “Yes, that’s Fort Jefferson.
 After the War of 1812, a group of forts from Maine to Texas was built to defend the United States of America.
 This fort was named after President Jefferson and was intended to be the greatest in the chain.”
 She turned to her brother.
 “Hugh, let’s go to Garden Key and see if the fort has any damage.”
 “How old is the fort?”
 Rory asked.
 “Two hundred years old.
 It was first a lighthouse.
 The fort was built to protect the southern coastline of the new United States and the lifeline of commerce to and from the Mississippi River.
-Remember, Thomas Jefferson just purchased Louisiana from France in 1804.
-Now you folks had a lot more southern real estate to guard instead of a few colonies along the Atlantic coastline.
+Remember, Thomas Jefferson had just purchased Louisiana from France in 1804.
+Now you folks had more southern real estate to guard instead of a few colonies along the Atlantic coastline.
 And the War of 1812 made that painfully clear.”
-As they approached the island, the brick walls of the fort loomed in front of them.
+As they approached the island, the fort's brick walls loomed in front of them.
 Rory looked down at the water.
 “Marol, we’re not very deep.
 I can see the bottom of this reef.”

 The strait carries the Florida Current, the beginning of the Gulf Stream, from the Gulf of Mexico up the Atlantic seaboard.”